Kentucky Department of Tourism

 Facebook | Twitter | Instagram | Pinterest | YouTube

-The Kentucky Department of Travel & Tourism is an agency within the Tourism, Arts and Heritage Cabinet, which promotes the Commonwealth as a travel destination.
-Tourism in Kentucky has an economic impact of more than $12.5 billion, supports nearly 175,746 jobs and generates more than $1.3 billion in taxes.
+The Kentucky Department of Tourism is an agency within the Tourism, Arts and Heritage Cabinet, which promotes the Commonwealth as a travel destination.
+In 2015, Tourism in Kentucky experienced the strongest overall economic impact growth in the last ten years with an economic impact of more than $13 billion.
+The Tourism industry supports over 180,000 jobs and generates more than $1.43 billion in taxes.

 Bookmark www.KentuckyTourism.com on your computer.